asuengineering/pitchfork-students/README.md

 ## Recommended / Required Additional Plugins

 - This child theme template contains basic setup for adding blocks via Advanced Custom Fields.
-- But, ACF is not a hard requirement to get started with this child theme template.

 ## Development